aiplanethub/mini-bootcamp-introduction-to-pandas/indexing-selecting-and-assigning/1483-Selecting.md

 * Get all the columns of the row that satisfies the condition.
-Here the condition is to get the rows where Name is ‘Jose’
+Here the condition is to get the rows where the Name is 'Jose'.